 Georgia State University/ Guangzhou High School Partnership

 A cohort of Chinese students who intend to attend Georgia State University for their undergraduate degree will be taught in English by Georgia State trained secondary teachers during their final two years of high school.
 Three teachers will be hired by the BELA Education Group in China to teach math, English, social studies and science aligned with Georgia’s standards for graduation.
-Potential applicants will be screened by College of Education faculty with BELA Education Group administrators making the final selection.
+Potential applicants will be screened by College of Education & Human Development faculty with BELA Education Group administrators making the final selection.
 One year contracts will be available with a renewal option for a second year.

 Teacher compensation packages are as follows: